Radialbog9/MinecraftManhunt/README.md

 ---

 ## Notice
 ___This plugin is out of beta, but there's still a lot of bugs!
-You can help out by testing the latest build on our [Jenkins](https://ci.radialbog9.uk/job/Minecraft%20Manhunt/).___
+You can help out by testing the latest build on our [Jenkins](https://ci.radialbog9.uk/job/Minecraft%20Manhunt/) or the [latest stable release](https://github.com/Radialbog9/MinecraftManhunt/releases).___

 ---
 Progress so far: